xeokit/xeokit-bim-viewer/README.md

 ## xeokit Components Used in the Viewer

-The viewer is built on various xeokit components and plugins that are designed to accelerate the development of BIM and CAD visualization apps.
+The viewer is built on various [xeokit SDK](http://xeokit.io) components and plugins that are designed to accelerate the development of BIM and CAD visualization apps.

 The table below lists the main ones used in this viewer.

 | Component              | Purpose          |
 |:-----------------------|:------------------|